Wesleyan-Media-Project/datasets/README.md

 ## Introduction

 This repository is meant as a place to store datasets whose creation isn't assumed to be replicable (but which are used as inputs to other things that are meant to be replicable from that point on).
 When you need to replicate the workflow of other repositories mentioned above, you can use the data in this repository as input.
+Some repositories utilize TV data, which is not included in this repository due to contractual restrictions.
+To access the raw TV datasets, users are required to apply directly.
+Visit http://mediaproject.wesleyan.edu/dataaccess/ and fill out the online request form to access the TV datasets.
 ## Objective

 Each of our repos belongs to one or more of the following categories: